natiginfo/algo-and-data/src/content/tmc.md

 When you have the account, follow the instructions for:
 - Selecting your organization: *Centria University of Applied Sciences*
-- Selecting your course: *Basics of Programming in C# in Open University*
+- Selecting your course: *Algorithms and Data Structures with C#*

 ## Doing the exercises